 Privacy conscious, students, as well as the severely organised will no doubt find the monthly subscription more than reasonable given the capabilities offered.

-But the tools available on a free account, which one suspects most readers will evaluate the app on, is a little, shall we say, lacking?
+But the tools available for free accounts, which I imagine most of you will evaluate the app on, is a little …Shall we say, lacking?

-While you can create as many notes and tag as you want you can’t apply any sort of text formatting to your note.
+You can create as many notes and tags as you want with a free account but you can’t apply any sort of text formatting to your note.
 Or insert images.
 Or create links.
 Or cross-reference your notes.

-For free users Standard Notes is effectively a securely syncing plain text editor — which for many will be more than enough!
+For free users Standard Notes is effectively a securely syncing plain text editor.
+For many this might be more than enough.

-And you do get access to the auto-saving, note revisions (history), and note archiving, pinning and locking.
+Free accounts also get access to auto-saving, note revisions (history), as well as note archiving, pinning and locking.

 Other open source options